AUBioInformatics22/MuscularDogstrophy/scripts/README.md

   - Generate a bar plot of coverage, including raw and aligned data.
   - Generate a bar plot of coverage, including raw, aligned, and marked data.
   - Generate a bar plot of coverage, including raw, aligned, marked, and variant data.
+  - Generate a bar plot of number of SNPs, unfiltered and filtered.
+  - Generate an upset plot of the intersection between samples of SNPs in the DMD gene.
   - Generate a bar plot of percent mapped.
   - Generate a bar plot of percent duplicates.